New Sex and the City series addresses Kim Cattrall feud in episode 1

 In a recent interview with The Guardian, Noth, who plays Mr Big. said of Cattrall: “I have absolutely no idea what her thinking is, or her emotions.
 I do know that I’m very close with SJ and [Cattrall’s] descriptions of her don’t even come close.”

 And Just Like That is available to watch in the UK on Sky Comedy and NOW.
-Here’s everything you need to remember about Sex and the City before watching it.
+Here’s everything you need to remember about Sex and the City before watching it – and find our verdict on the first episode here.

 Register for free to continue reading